-Does this Cover Letter Make My Butt Look Big?: Address to Impress
+Does this Cover Letter Make My Butt Look Flat?: Address to Impress

 Whether you’re an attorney seeking a change in employment or a “rising” 3L trying to land a job, publication, or clerkship, having a good cover letter can make or break your chances for consideration.